IDMNYU/Ideation-Prototyping_Spring2020_Bennett/schedule.md

      <li> <a href = "http://teaching.polishedsolid.com/ip/mod4/content/index.html#/?_k=vzf1cn"> Read Module 4 </a> </li>
      <li><a href = "Future.md">Future: </a>Part 1: Choose & RESEARCH. <a href = "Future.md">See the Future Weekly Brief</a> </li>
      <li>By next week, you should be half way through Show Your Work.
 If you aren't, get reading!</li>
-       <li>Make sure you have been inducted to the [NYU Maker Space](https://engineering.nyu.edu/research-innovation/makerspace) as well as any machines you want to use</li>
+       <li>Make sure you have been inducted to the <a href = "https://engineering.nyu.edu/research-innovation/makerspace">NYU Maker Space </a> as well as any machines you want to use</li>
     <li><a href= "constant_input_output.md.md"> Constant Input/Constant Ouput (if scheduled)</li> </a> <li> Post your sketchbook work to your Process site </li>
     <li><a href ="Time_Management_System.md">Time Management System</a></li></ul>
 </td>